History of professional baseball in Allentown, Pennsylvania

-The history of professional baseball in Allentown, Pennsylvania dates back 138 years, starting with the formation of the Allentown Dukes in 1884 and continuing through the present with its hosting of the Allentown-based Lehigh Valley IronPigs, the Triple-A Minor League affiliate of the Philadelphia Phillies of Major League Baseball, who play at Coca-Cola Park on the city's East Side.
+The history of professional baseball in Allentown, Pennsylvania dates back to the late 19th century, starting with the formation of the Allentown Dukes in 1884 and continuing through the present with its hosting of the Allentown-based Lehigh Valley IronPigs, the Triple-A Minor League affiliate of the Philadelphia Phillies of Major League Baseball, which plays at Coca-Cola Park on the city's East Side.

+History

-Late 19th century
+19th century

 Professional baseball premiered in Allentown in 1884, when the Allentown Dukes completed one season in the original Eastern League.
 Four years later, the city fielded a Central League team, the Allentown Peanuts, which also folded after a season.

-The 1890s brought a series of ball clubs to the city.
+In the 1890s, a series of baseball clubs emerged in the city.
 The Allentown Colts played in the Pennsylvania State League from 1892–93.
-The next year, the team became Kelly's Killers, named for its player-manager, future Hall of Fame member Mike "King" Kelly.
+The next year, the team became Kelly's Killers, named for its player-manager, future Hall of Fame member King Kelly.
 Late in the season, Kelly moved the Eastern League's Binghamton Bingoes here as the Allentown Buffalos.
 Kelly, the era's most flamboyant figure, died of pneumonia that fall at age 35, and the Buffalos were dissolved.

 In 1895, the Allentown Goobers returned to Pennsylvania State League play for one season.
 In 1898, yet another team was formed, re-using the name the Allentown Peanuts.
 The Peanuts played for three seasons in the Atlantic League, which succeeded the Pennsylvania State League in 1896.
 The league and the team were dissolved in 1900.

-Early 20th century
+20th century

 Over the next two decades, the city saw limited play.
 In 1908, Allentown hosted a team in the Pennsylvania-New Jersey League, and a Tri-State League club played here from 1912 to 1914.
 Then, in the 1920s, the name the Allentown Dukes was revived for a semi-professional team that played four seasons (1923–26) at Edgemont Field, a new ballfield at Second and Susquehanna Streets.
 On September 7, 1923 the Dukes played an exhibition game with the New York Yankees at Edgemont Field.
 The Dukes tied the score at 7–7 in the eighth inning.
 In the ninth, Babe Ruth struck out with the bases loaded, and the Dukes scored in the bottom of the inning to win 8–7.
 The semi-pro team led to the start of an Eastern League team under the same name in 1929.
 League champions the next year, the team was renamed the Allentown Buffaloes in 1931.
 At the end of the 1932 season, the league collapsed, and the Buffaloes folded.